 You do not want any of the above scenarios because it makes your home décor look disorganized.

 In addition, it is a safety hazard because the moving rug can easily cause slip and fall accidents, especially for kids, older adults, and pets, which can result in serious injuries.

-The reason why slipping is inevitable when you put a rug on hardwood floors is because of the texture difference in the two materials.
+The reason you should know How to Keep Area Rugs from Slipping on Hardwood Floors is the texture difference in the two materials.
 The hardwood floor is rough, while the rug is soft.

 Therefore, this post will answer the following questions and many more;

 - How do I keep my rug from sliding?

 - What to put under a rug, so it doesn’t slip?